gowthaminattu/CampusOS/README.md

-🚀 CampusOS — AI-Powered Smart Campus Ecosystem 🎓
+## CampusOS — AI-Powered Smart Campus Ecosystem 🎓

-Transforming traditional campus management into an intelligent, automated digital ecosystem
+**Transforming traditional campus management into an intelligent, automated digital ecosystem**

 CampusOS is an advanced AI-driven full-stack campus platform that unifies multiple college services into one centralized intelligent system.
-Instead of handling separate portals for hostel, laboratories, placement activities, library systems, fee management, and events, CampusOS provides a single smart platform enhanced with multi-agent AI automation.
+Instead of handling separate portals for **hostel, laboratories, placement activities, library systems, fee management, and events,** CampusOS provides a single smart platform enhanced with multi-agent AI automation.

-✨ Key Highlights
+ ## Key Highlights

-✅ Multi-Agent AI Architecture
+ Multi-Agent AI Architecture
 Uses specialized AI agents working together through an intelligent orchestrator that understands user intent and automatically routes requests to the appropriate service.

-✅ Natural Language Campus Assistant
+ Natural Language Campus Assistant
 Students can interact with the system in plain English instead of navigating multiple menus.

 Examples: